dlmr/react-router-redial/README.md

 react-router-redial has been inspired by [AsyncProps](https://github.com/ryanflorence/async-props) and can be seen as an alternative to it.

+Works with universal applications that run on the server and the client as well as client only applications.

+Works with IE9 if a Promise polyfill is provided.

 ### Difference from redial
 - Simple integration with React Router
 - Managing client side data loading with route transition support